Howega/GeorgiaLoyalist/README.md

-# jekyll-project-template
+# Revolutionary Gerogia

-Write a tagline here!
+Loyalties In Revolutionary Gerogia

-By Your Name, Boston College
+By: Garrett Howe, Boston College

 ## About